-ETHNIC/NATIONAL ORIGIN - This category prevents denial of employment and/or educational opportunities because of a person's ancestors' place of origin; or because an individual has the physical, cultural or linguistic characteristics of a particular group.
+ETHNIC/NATIONAL ORIGIN - This category prevents denial of employment and/or educational opportunities because of a person's ancestors' of origin; or because an individual has the physical, cultural or linguistic characteristics of a particular group.

-GENDER - This category prevents denial of employment and/or educational es because of a person's gender or sex ensures that individuals are not treated differently because of genetic information.
+GENDER - This category prevents denial of opportunities because of a person's gender or sex.
+This category prevents denial of employment and/or educational

-GENDER IDENTITY - This category prevents denial of employment and/or educational opportunities because of a person's gender-related identity, appearance, expression or behavior, regardless of the individual's assigned sex at employmen
+GENDER IDENTITY - This category prevents denial of employment and/or educational opportunities because of a person's gender-related identity, appearance, expression or behavior, regardless of the individual's assigned sex at